 - Social enterprise and the voluntary sector

-Social enterprises are becoming more central to the provision of health and social care related services.
-This module will prepare you for the many different structures of social enterprises and the voluntary sector and their role in the provision of services.
+Social enterprises and voluntary organisations are becoming more central to the provision of health and social care related services.
+This module will enable you to develop an understanding of how voluntary organisations operate and are managed and the role they play in supporting statutory services.

 - Governance of health and social care

-Governance is central to high quality, accountable provision.
+Governance is central to high quality, accountable health and social care provision.
 This module will enable you to understand in a practical way the concept of governance and how the core principles and duties can be applied at an individual and corporate level.

 - Living with health and social care